-Our growth strategy continues so as to deepen our presence in those sectors and broaden our geographic diversity.
+Our growth strategy continues to be to deepen our presence in those sectors and broaden our geographic diversity.
 This includes particularly targeting maintenance and recurring earnings.
+The acquisition of Trivantage substantially increases SCEE's exposure to this service and maintenance style work.